 Remember, you can recover the eligible VAT on invoices that include both eligible and non-eligible items.

-Projects You Can Claim VAT Back On
+Projects You Can Reclaim VAT On

 - New builds.
 Creating a new dwelling built from scratch, providing it is to be used by you or your relatives as a family home for residential or holiday purposes.
 Any existing building must be demolished to ground level.
 Where required by planning consent, an existing façade can be retained